Penaia Ganilau: Education and early career

-Ganilau was educated at the Northern Provincial School and the Queen Victoria School.
+Ganilau was educated at the Northern Provincial School [now known as Bucalevu Secondary School] and the Queen Victoria School.
 In 1939 he was a member of the Fiji rugby team that toured New Zealand, earning a cap in a 14–4 win over New Zealand Maori on 16 September.
 During World War II he served as a company commander.
 He subsequently graduated from the Devonshire Course for administration officers at Wadham College, Oxford University in 1946.

 Returning to Fiji, he joined the Colonial Administration Service the following year and served as a District Officer from 1948 to 1953.
 The following three years were spent in the Royal Fiji Military Forces.
 He fought in the Malayan Emergency, earning a Distinguished Service Order.
-He was discharged in 1956 with the rank of lieutenant colonel.
+He retired in 1956 with the rank of lieutenant colonel.
 He then became the Roko Tui Cakaudrove, his first administrative position.
 He became a nominated member of the Legislative Council in 1959 and subsequently returned to the civil service and became Deputy Secretary for Fijian Affairs in 1961.